-THE CONGREGATION of HOLY CROSS founder of King's College
+THE CONGREGATION of HOLY CROSS

+founder of King's College

-would like to extend its appreciation and Congratulations to The Diocese of Scranton for 150 years of service to God, His Church and His people.
+would like to extend its appreciation and Congratulations to

+The Diocese of Scranton

+for 150 years of service to God, His Church and His people.

-THE CONGREGATION of HOLY CROSS HAS BEEN PROUDLY SERVING THE DIOCESE OF SCRANTON FOR OVER 70 YEARS.
-LEARN MORE AT HOLYCROSSUSA.ORG Congratulations on the 150TH ANNIVERSARY HOLY REDEEMER SYSTEM SCHOOLS Holy Redeemer H. S. • Good Shepherd Academy • St. Nicholas / St. Mary School • Wyoming Area Catholic School • St. Jude School • Holy Family Academy • Holy Rosary School
+The Congregation of Holy Cross has been proudly serving the Diocese of Scranton for over 70 years. learn more at holycrossusa.org ongratulations 150TH ANNIVERSARY HOLY REDEEMER SYSTEM SCHOOLS Holy Redeemer H. S. • Good Shepherd Academy • St. Nicholas / St. Mary School • Wyoming Area Catholic School • St. Jude School • Holy Family Academy • Holy Rosary School